Contact tracing: Backward and forward tracing

 Backward (or reverse) tracing seeks to establish the source of an infection, by looking for contacts before infection.
 It can be used when a source of the infection is unknown and in situations of minimally monitored settings.
 The goal is identify the exposures associated with the index case and secondary exposures of those contact to halt the cycle of transmission.
 During the COVID-19 pandemic, the adoption by Japan in early spring 2020 of an approach focusing on backward contact tracing was hailed as successful, and other countries which managed to keep the epidemic under control, such as South Korea and Uruguay, are said to have also used the approach.
+In the United States, contact tracing had suboptimal impact on SARS-CoV-2 transmission, largely because 2 of 3 cases were either not reached for interview or named no contacts when interviewed.
+Engagement in contact tracing was positively correlated with isolation and quarantine.
+However, most adults with COVID-19 isolated and self-notified contacts regardless of whether the public health workforce was able to reach them.
+Identifying and reaching contacts was challenging and limited the ability to promote quarantining, and testing.

 Forward tracing is the process of looking for contacts after infection, so as to prevent further disease spread.
 It is the more conventional way to investigate cases and inform close contacts to either quarantine or isolate.

 For epidemics with high heterogeneity in infectiousness, adopting a hybrid strategy of forward contact tracing combined with contact tracing backwards is often used.
 Backward contact tracing is beneficial for identifying clusters of spreader events, while forward tracing can be used mitigate future transmission.
 The effectiveness of both approaches is limited by the resources dedicated to contact tracing.
 Journalist and author Laurie Garrett pointed out in late October 2020, however, that the amount of the virus in the U.S. is now so large that no health departments has the resources to contact and trace.
 Additionally, officials overlooked the effect of mistrust in the government and conspiracy theories regarding the virus on thwarting contact tracing efforts in the U.S.